netfoundry/ziti_router_auto_enroll/README.md

   - A Parameters file
 ### Using Environmental Variables

-:heavy_exclamation_mark: When using environment variables make sure to use **SUDO -E** when running the command
+:heavy_exclamation_mark: When using environment variables make sure to use **sudo -E** when running the command

 You can pass any argument vi OS Environmental variables.
 All argument are in all UPPER case.